SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

-The additional sink gas mass is expected to change only the high density portion of each PDF, as it has already passed the density threshold of $\rho_c = 600$\,\cc.
-We first attempt to accommodate the sink gas mass by iterating on the power-law slope until enough additional mass has been added.
-This method results in the orange dashed curves in Figure\,\ref{fig:app-skirt} in Appendix\,\ref{app:PDF}, while the orange solid curves are combined log-normal and power-law fits made to the new distributions.
-This method works in all but the most dense and star-forming cells (bottom right panel in the same figure), where the sink gas mass fraction of $93$\,\% results in a nonphysical positive power-law slope.
-In the latter case we fix $\alpha$ to -1.5 as expected for evolved clouds undergoing rapid gravitational collapse \citep{Girichidis2014} while allowing the width, $\sigma_s$, to change, moving the center such that the new log-normal matches the slope of the original log-normal on the low-density side.
+The additional sink gas mass is expected to change only the high-density portion of each PDF, because it has already passed the accretion density threshold of $\rho_c = 600$\,\cc.
+We first attempt to accommodate the sink gas mass by iterating on the power law slope until enough additional mass has been added.
+This method results in the orange dashed curves in Figure\,\ref{fig:AREPO_PDFs}, while the orange solid curves are combined lognormal and power law fits made to the new distributions.